junnoiri/cis-486-OSCAR/README.md

-# cis-486-OSCAR - How to say hello project ✋ in express.js and show the page on render
+# cis-486-OSCAR - How to say hello ✋ in express.js and show the page on Render

 # What is Express.js?
 Express.js is a lightweight and flexible web application framework for Node.js.